kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(3\) End-of-course tests for an approved training course specified in appendix K of this part; and

-\(4\) End-of-course tests for special curricula courses approved under §141.57.
+\(4\) End-of-course tests for special curricula courses approved under [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.57   Special curricula.|§141.57]].

 \(e\) Has graduated at least 10 different people from the school's approved training courses.